 We have presented our system which participated in the Binary-class, Entrance exam, and RITE4QA subtasks.
 Our system is based on machine learning, and multiple entailment features extracted from both original Japanese pairs and their English translation are combined to learn the Entailment classifier.
-Experimental results have shown some interesting points.
+Experimental results has shown some interesting points.
 First, although our system does not require deep semantic analysis and extensive linguistic engineering, it obtained the best accuracy (58%) in the Binary-class subtask for Japanese on the test set among participant groups.
 Second, our study has indicated that Machine Translation may be used to improve performance of the RITE system.

 Our study still has several major limitations.
-First, the system is not very precise at detecting hard false-entailment pairs in which hypothesis H is highly covered by text T. Second, due to the lack of a entailment rule database and a large paraphrasing tables, our system fail to detect entailment relationship in pairs that use complex inference rules.
-We plan
+First, the system is not very precise at detecting hard false-entailment pairs in which H is highly covered by T. Second, due to the lack of a entailment rule database and a large paraphrasing tables, our system fail to detect entailment relationship in pairs that use complex inference rules.
+We plan to address these problems by developing an alignment component and acquiring entailment/paraphrasing rules from large text corpus.